 An opportunity to attend all five of the childbirth classes with the same instructor and class participants on the same week night for 5 weeks.
-The order of classes are (1st) Labor & Birth, (2nd) Preparing for the Unexpected, (3rd) Comfort Skills for Birth, (4th) Medicated Birth Options and (5th) Labor Rehearsal.
+The order of classes are (1st) Labor & Birth, (2nd) Preparing for the Unexpected, (3rd) Comfort Skills 1, (4th) Comfort Skills 2 and (5th) Medicated Birth Options.
 Limited class size.
 Register online.

 Car Seats 101

 Motor vehicle injuries are a leading cause of death among children in the United States.
 But many of these deaths can be prevented.
 Child safety seats can greatly reduce the risk of a potentially fatal injury, especially for babies but also for toddlers.

 Before the big day arrives, you want to choose the safest, easiest-to-install infant car seat.
 Yet many safety seats are used incorrectly as car seats can be confusing.